 Written together with Linzay Chatelain, UAB Dietetic Intern

 It’s finally here!
-October ends and November begins, and the bliss of holiday season commences.
+The bliss of holiday season.
 A time where store-bought candies are traded in for your grandmother’s homemade meringue.
 While I admire the time put into homemade goods, I am always looking for ways to make foods that are both festive and time-efficient.

 There are numerous ways to pair flavors and textures when you are in a pinch.
 Let these effortless hors d’oeuvres be your guide for quick and delicious pairings to serve at your next gathering: